 ... on Mahe you are well advised to rent a car, due to both traffic and size of the island.
 Alternatively, those with more time and less money take a taxi or the local bus.
 Please note that on Mahe and Praslin, busses don't take you if you carry more than a daypack!

-We offer good, reliable rental cars at unbeatable prices (see below).
+We offer good, reliable rental cars at unbeatable prices here.

 ... on Praslin a car is a fairly good idea as well.
 Alternatively, take an expensive taxi or the cheap local bus (again: very time consuming)..

 ... on La Digue you are best off by renting a bicyle.
-There are hardly any cars and the island is small enough to discover all the beautiful spots and beaches this way.
+There are few cars and the island is small enough to discover all the beautiful spots and beaches this way.

-Tourists arriving in the Seychelles will receive a free map of the main islands at the airport.
+By the way: Tourists arriving in the Seychelles will usually receive a free map of the main islands at the airport.

 A rental car for the whole day won't cost you more than one single taxi trip.
-So ask us about our unbeatable prices for car hires.
+So check out our unbeatable prices for car hires.

 On frequently traveled routes on Mahe, there is a bus every 15 or 30 minutes.
 After 7 p.m. there are hardly any buses running and if you think you can hop on a bus with a suitcase, think again!
 No bus driver will take you from the airport to Victoria, for example, if you carry more than a daypack.
 For a map of bus routes on Mahe click here.

 On Praslin, things are about the same as on Mahe, but buses ply even less frequently.
 During lunchtime, most buses here are used as school buses, so they'll leave you standing there and will speed past you.
-We will provide you with reliable taxi driver's phone numbers together with your accommodation vouchers.
+We can provide you with reliable taxi driver's phone numbers together with your accommodation vouchers if you wish.

 Please use water sparingly and try not to waste it.
 You're on an island after all, surrounded by lots of salt water.
 Thank you!